tsdh/lein-html5-docs/README.md

 as a leiningen task in one of my projects for several month, and everything was hard-coded to match this very project's needs.

-Ok, now I invested some time to rip it out of there and make it a stand-alone leiningen plugin.
+Now I invested some time to rip it out of there and make it a stand-alone leiningen plugin.
 It should basically work for any leiningen project, but I didn't test it extensively.